RotorHazard/rhfiles/README.md

 # rhfiles
-Storage for RotorHazard files that are too large for main repository
+Storage for RotorHazard files that are too large for the main repository